barrettkwise/barrettkwise/README.md

 <!-- About -->
 <h3> About Me </h4>
 <p>
-I am a <a href="https://data.science.vt.edu/programs/cmda.html">CMDA</a> (Geosciences Path) student at Virginia Tech interested in ML and Geology.
+I am a <a href="https://data.science.vt.edu/programs/cmda.html">CMDA</a> (Geosciences Path) student at Virginia Tech interested in ML and Geology, feel free to reach out!
-Feel free to via <a href="mailto:barrettw@vt.edu">email</a> or any of my linked profiles.
 </p>

 <!-- Projects -->